PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that duplicates the last line
+A script that deletes all the regular files